Kaizen Tracker

 Mobile-First Layout

-Most reflective journaling happens in small moments — on the couch, in line, right after a realization.
-The core flows are designed for one-handed mobile use first.
-Desktop gets a side-by-side panel layout for deeper review sessions.
+Most reflective journaling happens in small moments — on the couch, on the bus, right after a realization — so the core flows are designed for one-handed mobile use first.
+Desktop gets a side-by-side panel layout for longer review sessions.

 Process: I sketched rough flows on paper, then iterated directly in the browser using Tailwind.
 No Figma — building in the actual medium kept me honest about feasibility and forced real decisions faster.